IBM-Cloud/vpc-migration-tools/os-precheck-scripts/README.md

 Add following four parameters `(nomodeset, nofb, vga=normal, console=ttyS0)` to `/etc/default/grub` file as it is.

 5. How do I resolve Virtio driver failure? <br>
-Install Virtio drivers and its dependancies by yourself.
+Install Virtio drivers and its dependencies by yourself.

 6. How do I resolve cloud-init failure? <br>
 Refer to step 5 from IBM Cloud documentation https://cloud.ibm.com/docs/vpc?topic=vpc-create-linux-custom-image, install, and configure accordingly.